whoAbhishekSah/whoAbhishekSah.github.io/content/blog/otel-daemon/index.md

 ```

 After applying the above file to our cluster we will have a working Prometheus deployment ready to accept remote writes.
 It is exposed via a kubernetes service which can be accessed via this DNS:

 `http://prometheus.default.svc.cluster.local:9090`

 ### Collector config

 Now is the time to push some data to Prometheus.
-Let's deploy our OTEL collector with proper config using the below helm override file.
+Let's deploy our OTEL collector with the proper configuration using the Helm override file below.

 ```yaml
 #otel-override.yaml